 pm.test("The response has all properties", () => {

-//parse the response json and test three properties
+//parse the response JSON and test three properties

 const responseJson = pm.response.json();